polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ### References

 - Substrate [`im-online` module](https://github.com/paritytech/substrate/blob/master/frame/im-online/src/lib.rs),
-a pallet inside Substrate using off-chain workers to notify other nodes that I, being a validator in the network, am online.
+a pallet inside Substrate using off-chain workers to notify other nodes that a validator in the network is online.